DSchau/blog/content/blog/2019-01-04-seo-and-gatsby/index.md

 export default SEO;
 ```

 Woo hoo!
-What we've done up to this point is enabled not only SEO for search engines like Google, Bing (people use Bing, right?) but _also_ in the process enabled enhanced sharing capabilities on social networks.
+What we've done up to this point is enabled not only SEO for search engines like Google, Bing (people use Bing, right?) but we've also laid the groundwork for enhanced sharing capabilities on social networks.
 That's a win-win if I've ever seen one 😍

 To bring it all home, let's consider actually _using_ this extensible SEO component.